Last Updated on June 7, 2023 by Christine Kaaloa

 - Beware of “transit’ layovers.
 If you have a layover, make sure you don’t need a visa in that city or country.
 Before people assumed that if they had a paid flight ticket to Nepal and could prove onward travel, they would not need a transit visa in India for their layover or connecting flight.
 They were wrong and were sent back home, without having ever landed in Nepal.
 I’m not sure if the regulations in India have changed.
 But beware that the country you’re laying over in, doesn’t require a visa.

-5. Missed your plane
+5. Missing your plane

-You don’t know how many times I’ve had to haul ass past TSA, down the hallway to gates spread far apart, just to arrive- sweat drenched- in time for the final call of boarding.
+You don’t know how many times I’ve had to haul ass past TSA, down the hallway to gates spread apart, just to arrive- sweat drenched- in time for the final call of boarding.
 Some people like to push their chances, by arriving at the airport one hour before takeoff.
 Other times, it can’t be helped if your bus or taxi gets stuck in traffic.

-- If you miss your flight, see if that airlines ticket counter can reschedule you.
+- If you miss your plane, see if that airlines ticket counter can reschedule you.
 If you’re lucky, you might just have to pay a change fee and wait on standby for the next available flight.

 - If your flight has been delayed or arrives late and many passengers have to reschedule flights, use your mobile phone to connect with the airport WiFi to check flight schedules as you stand in the airlines’ ticket booking line.

 - You might have to buy another ticket and risk a longer layover, which can result in a night or two in that city.
 See my layover guide.

 - Research your airlines and any layover options they have.
 For instance, Turkish Airlines offers a free hotel stay for passengers with long layovers.